victor-shepardson/RAVE/README.md

 rave train --gpu XXX --config XXX/rave-models/checkpoints/organ_archive_b512_r48000/config.gin --config transfer --config mid_beta  --transfer_ckpt XXX/rave-models/checkpoints/organ_archive_b512_r48000 --db_path XXX --name XXX
 ```

 this would do transfer learning from the low latency (512 sample block) organ model.
+You can also add more configs; in the above example `--config mid_beta` is resetting the regularization strength (the pretrained model used a low beta value).
+You could also adjust the sample rate or do other non-architectural changes. make sure to add these after the first `--config` with the checkpoint path.

 # --- original README follows below ---